sonishivam10/sonishivam10/README.md

   About Shivam👼️
 </h2>
 <p align="left">
-  <b>:man_technologist:Shivam works as a Visiting ML Engineer with DeepKapha’s core researchers and is also a part of the founding team of LiveAi, developing and managing the platform for learners</b>.
+  <b>:man_technologist:Shivam worked as a Visiting ML Engineer with DeepKapha’s core researchers and is also a part of the founding team of LiveAi, developing and managing the platform for learners</b>.
 </p>
 <p align="left">
   <img align=center src="https://github-readme-stats.vercel.app/api?username=sonishivam10&show_icons=true&theme=gotham">